Personal Finance Guide

 What Is a 401k?

 A 401k is an employer-sponsored retirement savings plan that allows employees to contribute a portion of their paycheck before taxes are taken out.
 Named after Section 401(k) of the Internal Revenue Code, it was established in 1978 and has become the dominant retirement vehicle in America, covering over 60 million active participants.
+You can practice these concepts with our interactive 401k Word Search.

 Key advantage: Contributions reduce your taxable income immediately.
 If you earn $70,000 and contribute $10,000 to a traditional 401k, you're only taxed on $60,000 that year — potentially saving $2,200-$3,700 in federal taxes depending on your bracket.